stanfordhaskell/cs43/notes.markdown

 1. [Folds, Scans, and Laziness](notes/Folds_Scans_Laziness.html): Examining the many ways to process lists.

+## Type Design Patterns

+1. [Algebraic Datatypes](notes/Algebraic_Datatypes.html): Defining and using types in Haskell, and the basics of type algebra.

 1. Typeclasses<!--[Typeclasses](notes/Typeclasses.html)-->: Using, writing, and
    deriving typeclasses, and the power of polymorphism.

-## Type Design Patterns

-1. [Algebraic Datatypes](notes/Algebraic_Datatypes.html): Defining and using types in Haskell, and the basics of type algebra.
+## Algebraic Abstractions

 1. Semigroup and Monoid<!--[Semigroup and
    Monoid](notes/Semigroup_and_Monoid.html)-->: Abstracting compositional